informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

         next_key: null
         total: "0"
         ```
-    The tokens were correctly received by `ibc-0` under the denom `ibc/C184...`.
-The tokens retrieved the denom they had before they were transferred to ibc-3.
+    The tokens were correctly received by `ibc-0` under the denomination `ibc/C184...`.
+The tokens retrieved the denomination they had before they were transferred to ibc-3.

 - Transfer the `ibc/C184...` tokens from ibc-2 to ibc-1:
     ```shell